apuri92/citrine-challenge/writeup.md

 ## Drawbacks:
 * An initial point is required to begin the search
-* The memory footprint will be large for high dimensional problems where many points are required
+* All the points have to be put in a set so the memory footprint can be large for high dimensional problems where many points are required
 * The points filled at the smallest step size may not be uniform in all dimensions
 * If the valid region is discontinuous, all subregions may not be found
-* Floating point errors can happen
+* Floating point errors can happen if the point is close to 0